StackVista/stackstate-docs/setup/agent/docker.md

 ### Traces

 StackState Agent V2 can be configured to collect traces via a [StackState tracing integration](../../configure/traces/set-up-traces.md#2-configure-tracing-integrations).
-If the Agent will be used in conjunction with a language specific trace client, make sure to configure your app to use the host’s PID namespace:
+To use the Agent with a language-specific trace client, configure your app to use the host’s PID namespace:

 ```text
   service: